 What’s important about zero-click advertising is the fact that the triggered redirections are caused by the user’s proactive search.
 This gives us an opportunity to target an audience who’s already interested in certain products/verticals.
 When combined with proper campaign targeting and optimization, zero-click traffic gives advertisers a greater chance of meeting the right traffic with the right offers.

 Pop traffic isn’t dead

-Pop Traffic is a type of traffic coming from various types of pop ads.
+Pop traffic is one of the most popular ad formats in the affiliate marketing industry.
+This type of traffic comes from various types of pop ads.
 The two most common are, of course, pop-ups and popunders.
 Pop ads may be initiated in numerous ways, i.e. triggered automatically during a user’s browsing session (due to a toolbar or a plugin they have installed in their browser) or due to a user’s click onto a designated part of a website.

 When triggered on desktop, a new browser window appears over a currently viewed page (pop-ups) or beneath it (popunders).
 On mobile, it’s usually a new tab opening in our existing browsing window.
 A user is either automatically taken to the new tab (tab-up) or a new tab is opened next to the current one, with no further action (tab-under).
 Advertised content is typically displayed either in the form of a landing page or an offer page.